etbrady/Alchemy/README.md

 Alchemy does not have a public API.
 Therefore, I used browser dev tools to inspect the network requests that were being made on the relevant pages, and then I mimicked those requests.

 The schedule network request goes to an internal API that returns data in a standard JSON format.
-Locations came back as IDs without any name associated with them, and I'm not aware of an API endpoint that I could use to retrieve that information, so I hardcoded a mapping between the IDs and  location names.
-There are only a few locations, so this should'nt cause much of an issue.
+Locations come back as IDs without any name associated with them, and I'm not aware of an API endpoint that I can use to retrieve that information, so I hardcoded a mapping between the IDs and  location names.
+There are only a few locations, so this shouldn't cause too large of scalability issues.

 Retrieving workout infromation was more difficult.
 The main web content is served statically, so I had to scrape HTML.
 The HTML documents aren't cleanly organized; I'm guessing they were created in a visual editor of some kind.
 Below is an example of a subsection of HTML that the app would need to parse: